Davidbuck84/Wonderbrass-MS1-project/README.md

 * Tutor support for helping fix issues in my sign up form.

 * The Slack comunity.
-With special mention to "Maggie Walsh", and "BrianMike"
+With special thanks to "Maggie Walsh", and "BrianMike"